brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

       x = torch.Tensor(self.W).uniform_(-1, 1)
       y = int( x @ x % self.W)
       return x, torch.tensor(y, dtype=torch.long)

+get_dataset = lambda W: BenchmarkDataset(W)
+get_model = lambda W, L: BenchmarkModel(W, L)
 ```

+We will call the latter the *Benchmark Model* and we will use it for scaling analysis in our final results.

 ### Main code